Confectionery Packaging in Poland Statistics, CAGR, Outlook, and Covid-19 Impact 2020-2026

-Rising disposable incomes of Polish households enable consumers to indulge themselves with more premium products than before.
-The packaging of chocolate confectionery reflects this, with folding cartons increasing its market share due to the development of categories such as boxed assortments, which are especially popular with the Ptasie Mleczko brand, or seasonal chocolate.

-Euromonitor International’s Confectionery Packaging in Poland report offers insight into key trends and developments driving packaging across the category.
+Euromonitor International’s Processed Fruit and Vegetables Packaging in Mexico report offers insight into key trends and developments driving packaging across the category.
 The report also examines trends and prospect for various pack types and closures: metal packaging, rigid plastic, glass, liquid cartons, paper-based containers; flexible packaging.

 Data coverage: market sizes (historic and forecasts), company shares, brand shares and distribution data.